sourcehut-mirrors/chawan/doc/mailcap.md

 described in the standard.

 If no quoting is applied, Chawan quotes the templates automatically.
 (This works with $(command substitutions) as well.)
+However, other software may misbehave on such templates, so it may be better to assign them to a variable first.

 The non-standard template %u may be specified to get the original URL of the resource.
 This is a Netscape extension that may not be compatible with other implementations.
 As an alternative, the `$MAILCAP_URL` environment variable is set to the same value.

 ### Fields